 A trade mark owner will also often claim ‘convention priority’ from their Australian application, meaning they can claim the date of filing their initial application in Australia as the date of filing in the foreign country.
 This claim for convention priority can be of crucial importance in securing rights in some countries, particularly first to file jurisdictions where application priority date normally determines who has better claims to the trade mark.

 Sometimes it is necessary to omit trust details from an applicant name when filing foreign applications.
 However, this can cause other problems.
-Two illustrative examples are Indonesia and China, which are large export markets for Australian companies.
+An illustrative example is China, which is a large export markets for Australian companies.

-China is also a first to file jurisdiction, and trade mark squatting is a major problem for Australian businesses that manufacture or sell their products in China.
+China is a first to file jurisdiction (meaning the first person to file an application generally has the best claim to rights over the first person to use the trade mark), and trade mark squatting is a major problem for Australian businesses that manufacture or sell their products in China.
 As such, not being able to secure a trade mark registration in China can lead to major headaches and costs.

 China generally accepts applications where the trust relationship is disclosed in the applicant name.
 However, when a corporate applicant files directly via the Chinese Trade Marks Office, the applicant is also required to provide a current Certificate of Incorporation.